yasirshah-analyst/grade8-hidden-problem-analysis/Readme.md

 ---

-## Key Findings

-**1. The overall result hid a Grade 8 problem.** School-level results looked healthy, but breaking down by grade showed the problem concentrated entirely in Grade 8 — Grades 7 and 9 showed no such pattern.
-A clear example of why a single blended KPI can hide a real localized problem.

-**2. Grade 8 Mathematics: 0% pass rate, no exceptions.** Failed across all teachers, all sections, all months — ruling out a single-teacher or single-section explanation and pointing to a curriculum or assessment-level issue.

-**3. Grade 8 English: a section-specific problem, not a subject-wide one.** Section B passed at 100%; Sections A and C performed far worse — suggesting something specific to those sections, not English instruction generally.

-**4. The apparent English "monthly trend" was a confound.** Month and Section were entangled in the exam schedule — each month's exam represented only one section — so a simple month-over-month comparison would have produced a misleading conclusion.
-After separating the two variables, Section was the real driver, not Month.

----

 ## 🔎 The Investigation — 8 SQL Queries

 Each query either confirms or rules out a possible explanation, narrowing the search step by step.